 When retaining a reserved life estate, you will be required to continue to pay property taxes, but the donation may qualify for an income tax deduction.
 The main advantage of donating a property with a reserved life estate is it allows you and your loved ones to live on and enjoy the land, but, because the deed is transferred during your lifetime, you gain assurance that SWMLC will protect your land after you're gone.

 ...Or a bargain sale of a conservation easement or property

-In the last couple years, SWMLC has been very successful in obtaining grants for land protection and restoration.
-Currently we are partnered in one North American Wetland Conservation Act (NAWCA) grant and two Michigan Department of Environmental Quality 319 Watershed grants that have funds for land protection.
-In most cases, landowners and the land conservancy write commitment letters that are submitted with the grant application and the funds, if received, are allocated to these landowners.
-In rare cases, there are grant funds left over to conserve particular types of properties in specific geographical areas.
+SWMLC has been very successful in obtaining grants for land protection and restoration.
+Currently we are partnered in one North American Wetland Conservation Act (NAWCA) grant and two Michigan Department of Environmental Quality 319 Watershed grants to obtain funds for land protection.
+In most cases, landowners and the Land Conservancy write commitment letters that are submitted with the grant application.
+The funds, if received, are allocated to the landowners.
+In rare cases, there are grant funds left over to conserve particular types of properties within specific geographical areas.

-SWMLC has conducted fundraising campaigns to buy properties that are rich in conservation value and meaningful to a lot of people.
+SWMLC has conducted fundraising campaigns to purchase properties that are rich in conservation value and meaningful to people.